-2.2.2 Revised financial reporting standards are effective for annual periods beginning on or after 1 January 2018 which have significant changes and are relevant to the Fund.
-The Fund has not yet adopted these revised standards.
+2.2.1 Revised accounting standards are effective for annual periods beginning on or after 1 January 2018 which have significant changes and are relevant to the Fund.

-TAS 7 (revised 2017) Statement of cash Flows
+TAS 7 (revised 2017)

+Statement of cash flows

 TAS 7 (revised 2017), the amendments require additional disclosure of changes in liabilities arising from financing activities.
 This includes changes arising from cash and non-cash.